sf-wdi-34/schedule/hw/week-06.md

 1. Work through this [arrays, hashes, and blocks](https://github.com/sf-wdi-34/ruby-arrays-hashes) guide.
 Don't just read it; try the code out in PRY.

 1. Read over [Ruby methods](https://github.com/sf-wdi-34/ruby-methods) notes for tomorrow, and try the code samples in PRY.
-(Save the exercises for tomorrow.)
+(Save these exercises for tomorrow - you can try some challenges on [codewars](https://www.codewars.com/?language=ruby) if you'd like.)

 1. Take about fifteen minutes (total) skimming through the following 3 free books on Ruby.
 Spend a little time really reading the table of contents (if there is one) and seeing what piques your interest.